Ready to Trade?

 In 2019 the council committed to developing a new market as part of the £70m Northgate development in the city centre and a new market hall will open in early 2022, alongside a new cinema, public square, car park; a short walk from its current home and adjacent to Storyhouse.

 The people of Chester have shared with us what matters to them about a market.
 We have held extensive consultation events which have informed the Chester Market Vision & Manifesto.
-We are setting high standards for traders, event organisers and our staff to deliver the best market possible.
+We have set high standards for traders, event organisers and our staff to deliver the best market possible.
 The vision driving the new market is to be a ‘modern traditional market.’

-We need you to sign-up to our Market Manifesto, and demonstrate how you will play a part and work with us in partnership to deliver its key principles:
+We need traders to sign-up to our Market Manifesto, and demonstrate how they will play their part and work with us in partnership to deliver its key principles: